qaiswardag/go_bill_creator_app/README.md

 Go is a compiled language and JavaScript is an interpreted language.

-### Compiled language (Go):
+### Compiled language (Go)

-Compilation: Go source code is typically compiled into machine code.
+Compilation, Go source code is typically compiled into machine code.
 The Go compiler (go command) translates Go source code into machine code, producing an executable binary file that can be run directly by the target machine's processor.

 In Go, the source code is translated into machine code, specific to the target platform (like Windows, Linux, or macOS), before execution.
 This translation is done by the Go compiler (go command) into an executable binary file.
 This binary file contains instructions that the computer's processor can directly execute, making it generally faster than interpreted languages.
 Compilation typically happens before the program is executed, and the resulting binary can be run independently without needing the source code or the compiler.

-### Interpreted language (JavaScript):
+### Interpreted language (JavaScript)

 First, the code is transpiled using babel or any other web pack.